FURCAS-dev/FURCAS/DSLEngineering/com.sap.furcas.parser.tcs/README.txt

    	   Enjoy!
 You're done now.

-   	   Copy the TCSParser.class and  TCSLexer.class from "generationTemp/generated"
+   	   Copy the TCSParser.java and  TCSLexer.java from "generationTemp/generated"
    	   to "src/com.sap.furcas.parser.tcs.stable".
 The bootstrapped parser will now be used per-default.